SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Results and Discussion

+Furthermore, we observe similar results in \figurename{~\ref{rmin}}(b) using the large and complex TinyImagenet dataset with VGG16 BNN.
+For crossbar sizes of 16$\times$16 and 32$\times$32, we find \textit{SwitchX} BNNs to outperform the corresponding Normal BNNs in terms of both clean and adversarial accuracies.
+There is $\sim5.5\%$ improvement in clean accuracies and $\sim1-2\%$ improvement in FGSM adversarial accuracies for HH mode of attack.
+With state-aware training and \textit{SwitchX} mapping combined, the improvements on 16$\times$16 and 32$\times$32 crossbars shoot upto $\sim21.2\%$ for clean accuracies and $\sim4.5-8.3\%$ for adversarial accuracies.

-The results in~\cite{geniex} show that on increasing the ReRAM device ON/OFF ratio (increasing the value of HRS at a constant value of LRS) in crossbars, the non-ideality factor decreases.
+\textbf{Effect of varying device ON/OFF ratio in crossbars:} The results in~\cite{geniex} show that on increasing the ReRAM device ON/OFF ratio (increasing the value of HRS at a constant value of LRS) in crossbars, the non-ideality factor decreases.
 This should translate to robustness benefits for our \textit{SwitchX} approach that in itself increases the feasibility of HRS states in crossbars.
 In \figurename{~\ref{on-off}}, we map BNNs onto 32$\times$32 crossbars having device ON/OFF ratios of 10 and 100 respectively.
 We then compare the robustness of a standalone \textit{SwitchX} BNN and a \textit{SwitchX} BNN combined with state-aware training for a VGG16 network with CIFAR-10 dataset for both cases.
 We find that mapping BNNs on crossbars having higher ON/OFF ratios boosts the robustness of the mapped BNNs against both SH and HH based adversarial attacks ($\sim2-4\%$ for standalone \textit{SwitchX}).
 Further, there are $\sim6\%$ and $\sim2\%$ improvements in clean accuracy respectively for standalone \textit{SwitchX} and \textit{SwitchX} combined with state-aware training.